Brody-Lab/boydmeredith_training_report/README.md

 relevant directories containing rat data and where you'd like to save data.

-On a Mac with cup mounted, you probably want may be `tr.brodydir = '/Volumes/brody'`, whereas on the cluster you probably want `tr.brodydir = '/jukebox/brody'`.
+On a Mac with cup mounted, you probably want `tr.brodydir = '/Volumes/brody'`, whereas on the cluster you probably want `tr.brodydir = '/jukebox/brody'`.

 You can specify a `tr.parentsavedir` to be whereever you want.
 It will